dresenhista/go_properly/readme.md

 ![](readme_files/figure-markdown_strict/unnamed-chunk-3-1.png)

-Now we have an idea that we are working with outliers, idealy we want to treat the outliers because they will affect the model.
+Now we have an idea that we are working with outliers, ideally we want to treat the outliers because they will affect the model.
 For now, I will leave them there for study purposes.

 Modeling
 ========